Custom Search

 Health Problems

 Be sure the bird you choose is a healthy one.
-A sick bird is no bargain no matter what the price.
+A sick bird is no bargain no matter the price.
 In most cases by the time a birds shows symptoms of sickness the illness is quite advanced.
-Do not choose birds who make clicking sounds when he breathes or whose tail bobs with each breath.
-A bird who appears tired, ruffled or droopy, or who hides his head under his wing is a sure sign of an unhealthy bird.
-Avoid birds who are sneezing, sitting on the bottom of the cage or who have discharge above the nostrils.
-Droppings stuck to a birds tail feathers is not a good sign of a healthy bird.
+Do not choose birds that make clicking sounds when they breathe or whose tails bob with each breath.
+A bird that appears tired, ruffled or droopy, or that hides his head under his wing is a sure sign of an unhealthy bird.
+Avoid birds that are sneezing, sitting on the bottom of the cage or that have discharge above the nostrils.
+Droppings stuck to a bird’s tail feathers is not a good sign of a healthy bird.
 A healthy bird will have lots of energy and will eat often.
-It will be bright eyed with clean shinny feathers.
-Birds should be taken to an avian veterinarian at least once a year for a well check up and immediately after it is purchased for a good over all physical and anytime your bird shows any signs of sickness.
+It will be bright-eyed with clean, shiny feathers.
+Birds should be taken to an avian veterinarian at least once a year for a wellness check-up and immediately after it is purchased for a good overall physical and anytime your bird shows any signs of sickness.
 Take caution when introducing new birds to the birds you already own.
-Many birds harbor contagious, disease causing organisms.
+Many birds harbor contagious disease-causing organisms.
 Placing these new birds in an isolated room for a period of time is recommended.
 Keep in mind that birds are exquisitely sensitive to toxins, especially those in the air they breathe.
 Things that smell strong to humans can often kill birds.

 Gestation